Karl Widerquist: Advocacy of basic income

 Widerquist has been a supporter of some form of basic income guarantee since he heard the topic discussed on an episode of Milton Friedman's television show Free to Choose at the age of 15 in 1980.
 He did not start writing, working, or publishing on the topic until the late 1990s.
 Widerquist has worked on basic income as an economist, a political theorist, a public policy analyst, and an organizer.
 In 1999, Widerquist co-founded the U.S. Basic Income Guarantee (USBIG) Network along with Michael A. Lewis, Fred Block, Erik Olin Wright, Charles M. A. Clark, and Pamela Donovan.
 Widerquist chaired the organization until 2008 and edited its email NewsFlash until 2014.
 Widerquist was the co-chair of the Basic Income Earth Network (BIEN) since 2008–2017.
 In 2011, together with Yannick Vanderborght, Widerquist co-founded BIEN's news website, Basic Income News, serving as its principal writer and editor until 2014, and he still periodically contributes to it.
 Along with BIEN's other co-chair, Louise Haagh, Widerquist chartered BIEN as a non-profit organization in 2016 and oversaw the expansion of BIEN's activities.

 Widerquist's writing on basic income includes several articles reexamining the results of the negative income tax experiments conducted in the United States and Canada in the 1970s.
 He and Michael Howard co-edited two books on Alaska's Permanent Fund Dividend, addressing it as a working model of a small basic income.
 He has contributed to studies estimating that the United States could provide a full basic income at a cost of 2.95% of GDP per year and that the United Kingdom could provide a full basic income at a cost about 3.4% of GDP.
+Research by Widerquist published in January 2018, using U.S. Census Bureau data for 2015, examining an estimated poverty-level UBI of $12,000 per adult and $6,000 per child, concluded it could end poverty in the United States.
+The cost would be $539 billion per year, equivalent to 2.95% of America's GDP.
+In July 2020, he proposed a poverty-level universal basic income figure for the UK of £7,706 per adult per year, which is about £148 a week (or just over £642 per month) and £3,853 a year for children.
+Widerquist based his proposed figure for the UK on a study using data from the 2014/15 UK Family Resource Survey.